See the latest news and insights around Information Governance, eDiscovery, Enterprise Collaboration, and Social Media.

 Electronically stored information (ESI) refers to “any type of information that is created, used, and stored in digital form and accessible by digital means.”

 If you have been exploring new ways for your teams to collaborate, chances are Slack feels like a strong contender.
 With Slack, communication becomes centralized, flowing much more intuitively than it tends to over email.
-You can share files, start video
+You can share files, start video calls, leverage automation, and set reminders for yourself or others.

 Head Office: